Boat crashes into jetty near St. Pete Beach

-A Pinellas County dispatcher tells 10News three people were aboard the boat at the time of the collision.
+The Coast Guard tells 10News four people were aboard the boat at the time of the collision.

-Members of the Pinellas County Sheriff's Office and the U.S. Coast Guard are responding to the scene.
+Members of the Pinellas County Sheriff's Office and the Coast Guard responded to the scene.
 According to dispatch, rescuers were initially worried the boat might come off the rocks and flip over.

-All three people on the boat have been accounted for and taken to shore, according to Sgt.
+All the people on the boat have been accounted for and taken to shore, according to Sgt.
 Spencer Gross of the Pinellas County Sheriff's Office.

-It's unclear if there were any injuries.
-A Coast Guard spokesperson said the people were being evaluated by EMS personnel.
+It's believed a strong current pushed the boat up onto the rock jetty, causing it to capsize, the sheriff's office said.

-The Coast Guard said the Florida Fish and Wildlife Conservation Commission would take the lead on the investigation into what happened.
+No one was hurt.
+A Coast Guard spokesperson said the people were evaluated by EMS personnel.

 What other people are reading right now: